migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-09-12 Thu: Implemented referral code system that works through a link to open app with referral code parameters and implemented logic to correctly award new users + their referrers with points.
+Implemented leaderboard system to show ranking of users with top scores, modified app navigation to have bottom navigation tool bar, changed organization of "Tasks" page to a tab-based system to sort different tasks depending on category (videos, social media, etc), and updated ReadMe (repo [here](https://github.com/harmony-one/Hod1)).

 2024-09-11 Wed: Further looked into alternative options for Polymarket with better open source.
 Created youtube subscriber oAuth integratation for Hod1, working on merging to main repo.

 2024-09-10 Tue: Tested and minted NFTs on Sepolia with [Skateboard workshop](https://park.skatechain.org/) on SkateChain and Galxe, tested Hamster Kombat.
 Discussed about 1market in team sync, further tested polymarket (seems a little buggy resolving deposits from Coinbase), and looked into repos for alternatives as well (sx-bet, Kalshi, Hedgehog Markets).